Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Chinese New Year in Paris is traditionally a week of festivities open to the public.
 The New Year celebration is one of the most important events in the Chinese tradition, held every year between January 21 and February 20; it heralds renewal and the beginning of a new cycle.
 Chinese communities around the world join this celebration allowing the rest of us to know a little more about their fascinating traditions.

-In Paris this festival is very special, it attracts tourists from all corners and includes celebrations in the different Parisian neighborhoods:
+In Paris this celebration is very special, it attracts tourists from all corners and includes celebrations in the different Parisian neighborhoods:

 • Shows with the philharmonic

-• Costume parades in the 3rd and 4th arrondissements.
-They start at the Place de la République.
+• Costume parades in the 3rd and 4th arrondissements, starting at the Place de la République.

 • Traditional dance show.